CANADIENS (8-7-1) vs. SENATORS (5-6-4)

 "It was another good step for us,'' coach Paul MacLean said. ''I thought we played a real solid 60 minutes.
 There were some times when the opposition had some good play, but we handled the momentum swings better.
 Our penalty-killers were outstanding.''

-Who's hot: Karlsson is riding a five-game point streak (four goals, five assists) and his 17 points lead all defenseman.
+Who's hot: Karlsson is on a five-game point streak (four goals, five assists) and his 17 points lead all defenseman.
 Kyle Turris also owns a five-game point streak (one goal, six assists) … Subban has points in three straight games (one goal, three assists).

 Injury report: Moen (facial fracture) will play against the Senators.
 "He will give us extra depth up front and had been playing good hockey [before his injury]," Therrien said.
 Moen and defenseman Alexei Emelin (knee) practiced Wednesday with full-contact jerseys.
 Center Daniel Briere (concussion) resumed skating Monday, and will make the trip and practice with teammates.
 Forward Brandon Prust (upper body) and defenseman Davis Drewiske (shoulder surgery) remain out … Senators goalie Craig Anderson (sore neck) and right wing Erik Condra (leg) are sidelined.